100 Days of Rejection Challenge: overcome your fear of rejection

 Here’s the first video about borrowing $100 from a stranger.

-Tinkering is when we discover something by accident and we wonder…
+Tinkering is when we discover something by accident, and we wonder

-This is where Jih tinkered a little bit and played around with the idea.
+Jia tinkered a little bit and played around with the idea.
 He watched the footage of his rejection and came up with other strategies:

-• he could’ve explained,
+• He could’ve explained.

-• he could’ve negotiated.
+• He could’ve negotiated.

 As a student, it’s hard to get feedback from the teacher.